Life Shouldn’t Be Like This

 My paternal great grandfather was a share cropper, living on another man’s property, farming the land for a living.
 He scraped up enough money to buy his own property.
 My great grandfather farmed his land and eventually split his lot into two adjoining farms for my grandfather and his brother.
 Most the land was used to grow alfalfa and raise cattle.

 Do we imagine the renaissance as the way it should be?
-A time in world history where a small minority governed large masses of peasants, the toiled the earth from before dusk till after dark to only keep enough to survive.
-Starvation ran rampant, mortality rates were gruesome, and survival only achieved because royalty needed the cheap labor.
+A time in world history where a small minority governed large masses of peasants, who toiled the earth from before dusk till after dark to only keep enough to survive.
+Starvation ran rampant, mortality rates were gruesome, and they only survival because royalty needed the cheap labor.

 Acceptance and Responsibility